JBlack93/personal-website/readme.md

 # Website
+First, a word of note: This is a work in progress.
+The previous iteration of this website, a wordpress site, suffered from a hardware failure.
+This has led to the development of this site, which is built with [Node.js](https://nodejs.org/en/), stored with [MongoDB](https://www.mongodb.com/), and deployed with [Apache2](https://httpd.apache.org/) and [Phusion Passenger](https://www.phusionpassenger.com/).
+It is built further with the use of many node modules, including [Express.js](https://expressjs.com/).

 # Setting up this website
 First, assuming a completely new Raspberry Pi system install (tested most recently with [Buster](https://www.raspberrypi.org/downloads/raspbian/), we need to set up the necessary tools.
-A complete guide for this is available [here](https://pimylifeup.com/node-red-raspberry-pi/), but a basic summarry of the commands is below:
+A complete guide for this is available [here](https://pimylifeup.com/node-red-raspberry-pi/), but a basic summary of the commands is below:

 ## Installation
-We are going to use nvm (Node-Version-Manager).
+We are going to use `nvm` (Node-Version-Manager).
 Which is an excellent tool.
 ```
 wget -qO- https://raw.githubusercontent.com/creationix/nvm/v0.35.2/install.sh | bash
 nvm install node   # installs latest version of nodejs